Divide using synthetic division. (4x3−3x2+3x−1)÷(x−1)

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
 It simplifies the long division process by using only the coefficients of the polynomial, making calculations faster and less error-prone.

 Polynomial coefficients are the numerical factors in front of the variable terms.
-In synthetic division, these coefficients are arranged in descending order of degree and used as the main elements for the division process.
+In synthetic division, these coefficients are arranged in descending order of degree and used in the division process to find the quotient and remainder.

 The Remainder Theorem states that when a polynomial f(x) is divided by (x - c), the remainder is equal to f(c).
-This concept helps verify the result of synthetic division and understand the relationship between division and evaluation of polynomials.
+This concept helps verify the result of synthetic division and understand the relationship between division and function evaluation.